-Hill intel committee haven't interviewed Papadopoulos
+Senate panel in 'constant contact' with Papadopoulos lawyers

 Both Manafort and Gates have pleaded not guilty to the charges in their indictment.

-Virginia Sen. Mark Warner, the top Democrat on the panel, told CNN that Papadopoulos was "direct evidence that someone with the campaign was being contacted by Russians with information they had lots of, so called 'dirt,' emails on Hillary Clinton."
+Virginia Sen. Mark Warner, the top Democrat on the panel, told CNN on Monday that Papadopoulos was "direct evidence that someone with the campaign was being contacted by Russians with information they had lots of, so called 'dirt,' emails on Hillary Clinton."
 He added, "There's more questions to be answered."

+President Donald Trump tweeted once again Tuesday there was "no collusion" with the Russians.
+Asked about Trump's claims on collusion, Burr said Tuesday, "We have not come to a conclusion on that."

+"It continues to be something that we look at — it's under the mission of the investigation.
+The vice chairman and I continue to chart a course to try to answer all the questions," he said.